Routing

 Custom Router

 The following lines are intended for very advanced users.
-You can create your own router and naturally add it into your route collection.
+You can create your own router and naturally integrate it into the collection of routes.
 The router is an implementation of the Nette\Routing\Router interface with two methods:

 use Nette\Http\IRequest as HttpRequest;